Osturลˆa – a Guide to a Hidden Gem of the Carpathians

 Goralska Drevenica, our stay in Osturna

 Luckily there are no big hotels in Osturna, a few cozy and well-blended accommodation options are available.
-Most are traditional style vernacular building, so you’ll get to admire Osturna’s architecture from the inside.
+Most are traditional-style vernacular buildings, so you’ll get to admire Osturna’s architecture from the inside.
 We stayed at the Goralska Drevenica, a very cozy cottage with 3 rooms, a very nice kitchen/living room, and a beautiful garden with a view.

-Have a look at all guesthouses in Osturna
+Have a look at all the guesthouses in Osturna

 Getting to Osturna without one’s own means of transport is a serious task.
-There’s a train station in Vysoké Tatry where trains arrive from Poprad (check timetables here).
+There’s a train station in Vysokรฉ Tatry where trains arrive from Poprad (check timetables here).

 If you have a vehicle, you’ll easily make one memorable road trip out of getting here.
-The scenery along the road is one of the main reasons to come to Osturňa.
+The scenery along the road is one of the main reasons to come to Osturลˆa.

-The path ends on the Southern tip of the Lake Czorstyn (Jezioro Czorsztynskie), a good-looking man-made reservoir.
-From there, there are two ways to get to Osturna, one brings you back in Poland, the other going through a Slovakian valley, both are nice, easy and short, about 10/12km to get to the Osturna area.
+The path ends on the Southern tip of Lake Czorstyn (Jezioro Czorsztynskie), a good-looking man-made reservoir.
+From there, there are two ways to get to Osturna, one brings you back to Poland, and the other goes through a Slovakian valley, both are nice, easy, and short, about 10/12km to get to the Osturna area.

-The road goes uphill from here, heading south along a beautiful and solitary road towards the pass at 1,126msl, you’ll be having the first glimpse of the massive Hight Tatras before finally watching the Ždiar Pass from above.
-This is a bit of a sweaty-climb especially at the end, with slopes up to 9%.
+The road goes uphill from here, heading south along a beautiful and solitary road towards the pass at 1,126msl, you’ll be having the first glimpse of the massive Hight Tatras before finally watching theย ลฝdiar Pass from above.
+This is a bit of a sweaty climb especially at the end, with slopes up to 9%.

 Learn more about cycling in Slovakia